 Trakai Peninsula Castle was built by Grand Duke Kęstutis of Lithuania at the end of the 14th century and was one of the largest castles in Lithuania.
 Perhaps that was the reason why it was called the Great Castle.
 It was used for various purposes throughout the centuries.
 First, it was the Grand Duke’s residence, and then it was converted into a prison for high-ranking foreign captives and enemies of the state.
 At the end of the 17th century, the Peninsula Castle was given to the Dominican Order.

-Since ancient times the ringing of church bells has symbolised the scaring away of evil spirits.
-Bells at the top of high towers invite people to get together and celebrate holidays, pray and unite in times of misfortune.
+Since ancient times the ringing of church bells has symbolized the scaring away of evil spirits.
+Bells at the top of high towers invite people to get together and celebrate holidays, pray, and unite in times of misfortune.

 In Lithuania, the craft of bell founding dates back to the 14th century.
 Bells cast by Jonas Delamarsas, a distinguished 17th-century bell founder, spread their heavenly sounds from the towers of Vilnius Cathedral, St. Peter and St. Paul’s Church, Pažaislis Monastery, and many other belfries until this day.

 Unfortunately, the czarist army destroyed many of the old bells when Lithuania was annexed by the Russian Empire in the 18th century.
 The craft of Lithuanian bell-casting started to decline, while church bells brought in from Kaliningrad, Russia, Poland, and Latvia became increasingly popular.
 Today, the Liturgical Art Works Exhibition provides an opportunity to see several 18-19th century church bells cast in Vilnius, Prussia, Riga, and in Western Europe